apache/activemq-artemis/docs/user-manual/en/rest.md

 ### JMS Producers - REST Consumers

-If you have a JMS producer, the ActiveMQ REST interface only supports ObjectMessage type.
+If you have a JMS producer, the Apache ActiveMQ REST interface only supports ObjectMessage type.
 If the JMS producer is aware that there may be REST consumers, it should set a JMS property to specify what Content-Type the Java object should be translated into by REST clients.
-The ActiveMQ REST server will use RESTEasy content handlers (MessageBodyReader/Writers) to transform the Java object to the type desired.
+The Apache ActiveMQ REST server will use RESTEasy content handlers (MessageBodyReader/Writers) to transform the Java object to the type desired.
 Here's an example of a JMS producer setting the content type of the message.